vrmeet/thexr/DO_THIS_NEXT.md

      - leader duties
         - start spawn
            => agent_spawned
+           - create one agent
+           - periodically move all agents

   - receiver (agent_spawned)
      - crowd agent
+     - agent_directed, move that agent

+  - initial state: about_agents
+     - create local agents, in those positions

+====

+ x  shoot and remove an agent
+ x  make agent movement less twitchy, more natural spawn enough agents for the number of members move the agent toward closest member

+   create damage when agent is on self...

      - assess (how many current enemies there are)